Visitors to the Library

 See Services for Users with Disabilities if you need assistance in accessing our collections.

-We expect all users to abide by all Library policies, including those listed in Maintaining a Scholarly Environment.
+We expect all users to abide by all Library policies, including including those listed in Maintaining a Scholarly Environment.

-As a private institution, the University of Chicago Library reserves the right to bar anyone from any or all parts of its premises.
+The University of Chicago Library reserves the right to bar anyone from any or all parts of its premises.
 Disruptive or inappropriate behavior or any other violations of Library policies may result in suspension of visitor access.

 The Library may limit visitor access during especially busy periods.